mayleyc/htc-survey-spl/htc-survey-22/README.md

 # Hierarchical Text Classification survey
 Implementations of HTC methods, used in paper:

-- Marcuzzo M, Zangari A, Michele S, Matteo R, Gasparetto A, Albarelli A. (2022) Hierarchical Text Classification: a review of current research.
-Submitted to Pattern Recognition.
+Zangari A, Marcuzzo M, Schiavinato M, Rizzo M, Giudice L, Gasparetto A, Albarelli Hierarchical Text Classification: a review of current research.
+Submitted to MDPI Electronics.

 > **NOTE**: set your working directory to `htc-survey-22` for imports to work properly.